galactic-src/rust-beck-tdd/README.md

 working out what bitesize bit you can implement next without it spiralling into a big change.
 I wonder whether TDD might makes it easier or harder to get to a sensible PR point.
 It feels more exploratory and so less contained.

-##### Chapters 6/7 - Equality for All, Redux/Chapter 7 - Apples and Oranges
+##### Chapter 6 - Equality for All, Redux

-Chapter 6 takes the common equals code into a superclass.
+Takes the common equals code into a superclass.
 We don't have common equals code, so there's nothing to do.

+##### Chapter 7 - Apples and Oranges

-Chapter 7 requires that equals take class into account.
+Requires that equals take class into account.
 In a way this is a little like a two-part triangulation to get equals working.
 Again, we get this behaviour for free by using separate structs - we can simply add a test.

+##### Chapter 8 - Makin' Objects

+Unifies return type on Dollar/Franc to Money, makes Money abstract and types as Money in tests.
+This is similar to the approach I took in maaking factory methods.
+I'm not sure how you justify changing the test code this way from a TDD perspective - is it removing duplicate code?

+##### Chapter 9 - Times We're Livin' In

+Introduces Strings as a way to distinguish Money instances, in a similar way to my enum.
+This lets us delegate both constructors to super constructor as they are now identical.

+##### Chapter 10 - Interesting Times

+Permits toString() implementation without test on grounds we would immediately see result.
+Money.equals() is updated to take the currency string into account.

-##### Chapter
+##### Chapter 11 - The Root Of All Evil

+Eliminates the two subclasses leaving only money.
+So he has demonstrated that it is possible to migrate in incremental steps from two separate classes to a single unified class.